Seamless and Smart

 The island serves as the centerpiece of the kitchen, designed with practicality and entertaining in mind.
 Waterfall quartz countertops from Selective Stone, a prep sink, hidden pop-up ground-fault circuit interrupter outlets and a built-in wine cooler are among its personalized features.
 The homeowners also appreciate the “accessible, user-friendly and convenient” under-island storage.

 The couple sourced many of their finishes independently, selecting lighting, appliances, matte black fixtures and pulls, and bamboo flooring.
 Tanner pulled these elements together in the overall design and supplied custom grain-matched maple veneer Bellmont cabinetry through John Cook Kitchens.
-For contrast, the island features matte black Porto doors—a durable polyethylene material made from recycled plastic that’s both stylish and sustainable.
+For contrast, the island features matte black Porta doors—a durable polyethylene material made from recycled plastic that’s both stylish and sustainable.
 Matching black toe kicks tie the palette together.

 Additional details help keep the kitchen sleek and streamlined.
-For the backsplash, Tanner recommended angled outlet strips and undercabinet lighting discreetly tucked beneath the uppers — a setup reminiscent of the couple’s previous mainland kitchen.
+For the backsplash, angled outlet strips and undercabinet lighting were discreetly tucked beneath the uppers — a setup reminiscent of the couple’s previous mainland kitchen.
 Recessed lighting throughout the space complements the natural light from adjacent windows and brightens the room.

 Storage was another top priority, which Tanner addressed by incorporating roll-outs, dividers and custom pantry cabinets.